 View of the Osservatorio Polifunzionale del Chianti (Chianti Observatory)

 In the heart of the Chianti hills, near the medieval town of San Donato in Poggio, surrounded by the famous vineyards, the Chianti Botanical Park offers a green oasis where the Osservatorio Polifunzionale del Chianti (OPC) is nestled as pearl.
-Both the Park and the Observatory is offering a great place for researchers and amateurs wishing to study the nature and observe the dark starry vault of cosmos.
+This is a professional observatory, active in research, education and outreach, managed by the University of Florence.
+Both the Park and the Observatory is offering a great place for researchers and amateurs wishing to study the nature and observe the dark starry vault of cosmos through the largest telescope in Tuscany.
 It is open to conferences, meetings, lectures, practice for students, but also to tourists and visitors: it is a unique recreational-cultural site, where emotions combine with science and culture.

 A 75-seats conference room welcomes attendees at the OPC equipped with advanced multimedia facilities.
 An on-site catering ensures coffee breaks, lunches and any refreshments.
 The ample surrounding area and the Park offer many spaces for extemporary meetings, discussion and conversation in the tranquility of green and in a relaxing atmosphere.